IQSS/dvn/doc/sphinx/source/dataverse-user-main.rst

 To create an account for a new user in your Network:

 #.
 Complete the account information page.
     Enter values in all required fields.
+Note: an email address can also be used as a username
 #.
 Click Create Account to save your entries.
 #.
 Go to the Permissions tab on the Options page to give the user
    Contributor, Curator or Admin access to your dataverse.